britram/taps-transports/draft-ietf-taps-transports.md

 - unidirectional.
 - multicast, anycast and IP4 broadcast.
-- message-oriented delivery.
+- message-oriented delivery of control and measurement data.
-- non-reliable delivery.
+- non-reliable delivery of control and measurement data.
-- non-ordered delivery.
+- non-ordered delivery of control and measurement data.
-- error and misdelivery detection (checksum).
+- error and mis-delivery detection (checksum, as in UDP).

 ## Realtime Transport Protocol (RTP)

-RTP provides an end-to-end network transport service, suitable for applications transmitting real-time data, such as audio, video or data, over multicast or unicast network services, including TCP, UDP, UDP-Lite, or DCCP.
+RTP provides an end-to-end network transport service, suitable for applications transmitting real-time data, such as audio, video or data, over multicast or unicast transport services, including TCP, UDP, UDP-Lite, DCCP, TLS and DTLS.

 ### Protocol Description

-The RTP standard {{RFC3550}} defines a pair of protocols, RTP and the Real Time Control Protocol, RTCP.
+The RTP standard {{RFC3550}} defines a pair of protocols, RTP and the RTP control protocol, RTCP.
 The transport does not provide connection setup, instead relying on out-of-band techniques or associated control protocols to setup, negotiate parameters or tear down a session.

 An RTP sender encapsulates audio/video data into RTP packets to transport media streams.
-The RFC-series specifies RTP media formats allow packets to carry a wide range of media, and specifies a wide range of multiplexing, error control and other support mechanisms.
+The RFC-series specifies RTP payload formats allow packets to carry a wide range of media, and specifies a wide range of multiplexing, error control and other support mechanisms.

 If a frame of media data is large, it will be fragmented into several RTP packets.
 Likewise, several small frames may be bundled into a single RTP packet.
-RTP may run over a congestion-controlled or non-congestion-controlled transport protocol.

 An RTP receiver collects RTP packets from network, validates them for correctness, and sends them to the media decoder input-queue.
 Missing packet detection is performed by the channel decoder.
 The play-out buffer is ordered by time stamp and is used to reorder packets.
 Damaged frames may be repaired before the media payloads are decompressed to display or store the data.
+Some uses of RTP are able to exploit the partial payload protection features offered by DCCP and UDP-Lite.

-RTCP is a control protocol that works alongside a RTP flow.
-Both the RTP sender and receiver can send RTCP report packets.
+RTCP is a control protocol that works alongside an RTP flow.
+Both the RTP sender and receiver will send RTCP report packets.
 This is used to periodically send control information and report performance.
 Based on received RTCP feedback, an RTP sender can adjust the transmission, e.g., perform rate adaptation at the application layer in the case of congestion.